PrestaShop/example-modules/demovieworderhooks/README.md

  2. Rename the directory to make sure that module directory is named `demovieworderhooks`*
  3. `cd` into module's directory and run following commands:
      - `composer install` - to download dependencies into vendor folder
+ 4. Install module:
- 4. Install module from Back Office
+   - from Back Office in Module Manager
+   - using the command `php ./bin/console prestashop:module install demovieworderhooks`

-*Because the name of the directory and the name of the main module file must match.*
+_* Because the name of the directory and the name of the main module file must match._

 ## Hooks usage